nicoleszc/motif-mark-oop/README.md

 An example fasta file and motif file is found in this repo under ex_fasta.fasta and ex_motif.txt, respectively.

+Currently accepts only one exon per gene, and up to six motifs.

 ## Installation

 To run Motif Mark on your own computer, you will need the following Python modules: